 PORT ST. LUCIE, Fla.
-(January 10, 2020) - The St. Lucie Mets have announced that Chad Kreuter will return for his fourth season as the team's field manager in 2020.
+(January 23, 2018) - The St. Lucie Mets are pleased to announce that Chad Kreuter will return as manager of the team for the 2018 season.

-Kreuter's prior managerial experience includes stints in the Colorado Rockies organization and University of Southern California Trojans.
+Kreuter's other managerial experience includes stints with the Colorado Rockies and University of Southern California Trojans.
 He managed the Modesto Nuts (Advanced-A) of the California League in the Rockies system in 2006 before being named the coach at USC.

 In four seasons with the Trojans (2007-10) Kreuter went 111-117.